In an empty wasteland surround by a mix of empty fields and derelict buildings, a brand new railway station is being built for the London Overground.

 This is Barking Riverside, an area that is currently being turned into a new town filled with over 10,000 new homes, and in need of a railway line for commuters to get to work.

-A railway was always planned for the development, indeed, it’s a requirement of the planning permission for the houses that a railway be provided.
+A railway was always planned for the development, indeed, it’s a requirement of the planning permission for the houses that a railway is provided.
 Originally expected to be an extension of the DLR but that was put on hold in favour of extending the London Overground.

-A new length of railway will lead off from the existing C2C railway line, and curve around the edge of the new housing estate down to the station which will be towards the south-western end of the Riverside development.
+A new length of the railway will lead off from the existing C2C railway line, and curve around the edge of the new housing estate down to the station which will be towards the south-western end of the Riverside development.

 Passive provision is also being included for an extra station at Renwick Road, for another planned housing development, and for a tunnel under the Thames to Thamesmead.

 By sheer coincidence, the new station will be on the site of a large set of cargo railway sidings that used to serve the massive power station that occupied a large plot of riverside land now occupied by light industrial and the area’s famous Sunday market.

 One of the advantages of developing the station now is that it’s much easier to build the heavy infrastructure while the area is still lacking too many people living here to complain about the noise.
 It also has to be one of the largest railway construction sites I have seen in many years, as most tend to be exceptionally cramped sites crushed in by other buildings.